 Prognoz-EW-Bus and to be launched on a Proton-K

 Blok-DM-2 booster, but budget problems have forced a redesign.
-Now it will be based on
+Now it was based on

-the smaller Navigator bus and will be launched on a Zenit-3F combination.
+the smaller Navigator bus and was launched on a Zenit-3F combination.

 |Nation:||Russia, Australia, Canada, Europe, India, Ukraine, USA|